-Bitkey's cloud backup feature of the mobile key relies on Apple and Google-provided storage mechanisms.
+Bitkey's cloud backup feature of the App Key relies on Apple and Google-provided storage mechanisms.
 On iOS, our current implementation uses iCloud key-value store.
 On Android, we use app-specific storage backed by Google Drive.
-These storage mechanisms are used for the encrypted cloud backup, which contains an encrypted copy of the mobile key.
-The mobile key is also stored locally on the customer's phone, using the local Keychain on iOS and EncryptedSharedPreferences (which relies on the local Keystore) on Android.
+These storage mechanisms are used for the encrypted cloud backup, which contains an encrypted copy of the App Key.
+The App Key is also stored locally on the customer's phone, using the local Keychain on iOS and EncryptedSharedPreferences (which relies on the local Keystore) on Android.